seattle-javascript-401d7/rest_api/Shelly_401/README.md

-This is a REST API that utilizes MongoDB with two Mongoose schemas.
+This is a REST API that utilizes MongoDB with two Mongoose schemas and requires authentication.

 Usage: